RobertTalbert/roberttalbert.github.io/about.md

 + __Fall 2016:__ MTH 225 (Discrete Structures for Computer Science 1), Sections 01 and 02; MTH 325 (Discrete Structures for Computer Science 2), Section 01
 + __Winter 2017:__ MTH 225 (Discrete Structures for Computer Science 1), Section 03; MTH 325 (Discrete Structures for Computer Science 2), Sections 02 and 03

 I do research primarily in the scholarship of teaching and learning, focusing on flipped learning, alternative grading practices, and teaching with technology.
-For a comprehensive list of my publications, [please see my CV](/assets/TalbertCV-2016a.pdf) [PDF].
+For a comprehensive list of my publications, [please see my _curriculum vitae_](/assets/TalbertCV-2016a.pdf) [PDF].

 I'm the author of _Flipped Learning in the University: A User's Guide_, coming from Stylus Publishing in 2017.